Hot sunshine meets cool architecture in Palm Springs, where design-loving sun worshippers get together by the pool. We stopped by to say hi.

 9 Joshua Tree Park

-Sebastian Handke spent his childhood in San Francisco and the heartland of Swabia.
+Sebastian Handke was born at a very early age.
+He spent his childhood in San Francisco and the heartland of Swabia.
 Once it was over, he earned his living as a director’s assistant, a Flash developer, a musician and a journalist.
 These days, Sebastian is the editor responsible for Lufthansa Magazin Online.